 Is 17Hundred90 Inn’s Restaurant Haunted?

 Absolutely!
-In fact, I’m pretty sure I even captured a ghost on in one of my photos the last time I was there to pick up food.
+In fact, I’m pretty sure I even captured some type of dark spirit in one of my photos the last time I was there to pick up food.

 Check it out for yourself and see what you think…